Your Consumer Rights in Singapore and How to Get Recourse

 You can find more information about suing in the SCT in our other article.

-If the SCT does not have the jurisdiction to hear your claim due to your claim exceeding $20,000, you can commence a civil suit in the District/Magistrate’s/High court to advance your claim.
+If the SCT does not have the jurisdiction to hear your claim due to your claim exceeding $20,000, you can commence a civil suit in the District Court, Magistrates’ Court or General Division of the High Court to advance your claim.

 In general, the claim limits for the various courts are as follows: